NOW ACCEPTING PHS-C APPLICATIONS

 Sign up for the Pelvic Health Network Member Discount: HERE

-Option 2: 6 Months | 30-Hour Certification Program
+Pathway 2: 6 Months | 30-Hour Certification Program

 Certified Perinatal Health Specialist Program (PHS-C)